Slow Travel Tip: Spend Time Wandering

 Wandering leads to new discoveries and adventures

 Some of my most memorable travel adventures (and misadventures) were the direct result of wandering — sometimes a little too far.
 Like the time my then boyfriend and I were hiking across farmer’s fields in Ireland, having no idea of where we were going, but certain that a gorgeous view of the coastline was just on the other side of the hill.
 Yet every hill we climbed revealed another field and another hill.
-As we crested the next hill, it wasn’t a view of coast we saw, but the eyes of a snorting bull staring straight at us.
-I never jumped a fence so fast!
+As we crested the next hill, it wasn’t a view of the coast we saw, but the eyes of a snorting bull staring straight at us.
+I never jumped over a fence so fast!

 Wandering becomes a mindful experience